kstine93/Sandbox/README.md

 > 2. Get postgres working on K8s
 > 3. Deploy api to K8s
 > 4. Integrate api on k8s with database on k8s

+---

+> Feb.
+18, 2023:
+> Finished migration to FastAPI and all API unit tests.
+> ready to deploy to Minikube, and then move on to a K8s instance

+---

+> Feb.
+21, 2023:
+> Trying to convert my code into a container-ready format and get it to run on Docker.
+> My postgres DB was already running on Docker, and I think I got my api to connect o.k. (at least did not get
+> any errors when container booted up).
+> However, I'm having a hard time connecting to the API - I keep getting a 'connection reset' error.
+> I did make a test API in trainings/docker-example - and it worked like a charm with this setup:
+> ```
+> docker build -t test_fastapi:v1 .
+> docker run -d -p 8080:8080 test_fastapi:v1
+> curl localhost:8080
+> ```
+> I need to see what might be happening here and why I can't get my bigger version to work...
+> Next to-dos:
+> - Once it runs on Docker, tweak dockerfile - can I get rid of copy commands?
+> - create minikube deployment
+> - Once it runs on minikube, configure so that secrets work correctly.
+>
+> **SOLUTION:**
+> There were 2 issues with my initial build:
+> - 'pydantic' had a dependency 'email-validator' - which was not installed for some reason.
+Adding this to the requirements to install fixed this
+> - My docker containers were not on the same network, so my initialization of my databaseConnection class ended up trying to connect to the database container and getting no response.
+This was solved by making sure the containers were on the same network"
+> `docker run --network test_db_setup_default -d -p 8080:8080 requestprocessor_api:v1`

+---

+> Feb.
+23, 2023
+> I've now gotten my api + database working on 2 networked docker containers.
+> My next step is to convert this into a Kubernetes deployment and set it up on Minikube:
+> 1. Make deployment file with postgres + api images
+> 2. Network my kubernetes instance on Minikube to API
+> 3. Test
+> 4. (stretch) set up better secrets management using K8s secrets.